-The DPLA website links to hundreds of archives, libraries, museums and many different institutions across the US.
+The DPLA website links to hundreds of archives, libraries, museums, and many different institutions across the US.

 Each of these repositories will contain a different selection of online records that will be of use to you.

-This portal that the DPLA provide not only make it easy for you to search these many different sources of information but also makes it easy for you to search for your ancestor all in the same place.
+This portal that the DPLA provides not only make it easy for you to search these many different sources of information but also makes it easy for you to search for your ancestor all in the same place.

 Searching the DPLA website!

-Finding records maybe hit and miss!
+Finding records may be hit and miss!

 You just don’t know what you will find when you first start to search for your ancestors, and a site such as this can throw up some interesting finds.